mostafayoussef10993/Ecommerce-Shop-Smarter-/README.md

 E-Commerce App is a modern Flutter-based application for online shopping.
 It combines a professional UI, clean architecture, and robust functionality to provide a smooth and seamless shopping experience.

+The app has been delivered to the company: Nineti GmbH.

 Features

 Product Listing & Search: Browse products in a grid layout and search for items easily.